Michael Kaui, New Zealand,

 Sensei Moshe Katz

-In my name and in the name of the Department for Forensic Identification, I wanted to thank you and your associates for the time and desire that you devoted to us and for your willingness to lecture and instruct our Forensic department on the topic of personal self defense and safety.
+In my name and in the name of the Department for Forensic Identification, I wanted to thank you and your associates for the time and desire that you devoted to us and for your willingness to lecture our Forensic department on the topic of personal self defense and safety.

-We were happy to meet someone who's body and soul are united, and who is happy to share his knowledge and vast expertise with his fellow man.
+We were happy to meet someone whos' body and soul are united, and who is happy to share his knowledge and vast expertise with his fellow man.

 On a daily basis, we encounter violence and crime and we attempt to figure out their meaning.
-Therefore it is important for us to stop sometimes, imagine the actual violent crime, remember that we to might someday fall victim to it, and to learn how to avoid becoming an exhibit ourselves in the forensic labs.
+Therefore it is important for us to stop sometimes, imagine the actual violent crime, remember that we too might someday fall victim to it, and to learn how to avoid becoming an exhibit ourselves in the forensic labs.

-Department Head, instruction, Forensic Crime lab,
+Department Head, instruction, Forensic Crime Lab,

 Israel Police Force,

-I attended your seminar in Illinois,
+I attended your seminar in Illinois.

 Illinois law enforcement officer

 My officers and I found the Krav Maga techniques very useful for the situations we encounter on a daily basis.
-(John Monnet, County Sheriff, Effingham, Illinois)

 I wanted to take a moment to thank you for the training that I have received from you.
 I have been going through training for the last 4 months to become a Deputy Sheriff for our county.
 While much of the training is very good, the hand to hand combat and weapons combat is grossly archaic and I am concerned for my fellow officers of what may happen when they are forced to use the trained techniques.